Kunalchandra007/DSA-Practice/README.md

 - Organized folder structure

 ## 🔐 Note
-This is a private repository intended for personal learning and tracking DSA progress.
+This is a repository intended for personal learning and tracking DSA progress.

----

-Let me know if you'd like a version customized for your resume or LinkedIn later when you make it public.
-# DSA-Practice